How to choose the best ready-made ISA portfolio

 If you go down the robo-advice route, the first step is to fill in a questionnaire online.
 This is designed to find out more about your attitude to risk, investment time horizon and personal details.
 Once this is completed, the robo-adviser will suggest a risk profile – but ultimately it is up to you to select a portfolio from their range which you think best suits your objectives and risk appetite.
 Once your ISA portfolio is up and running, you will be given access to a personalised online portal.
 This allows you to continually check how the portfolio is performing against your objectives.

 Portfolios that are managed by robo-advisers typically comprise of index funds and ETFs, which helps to keep costs down.
 For example, Nutmeg offers 10 risk-rated ‘fully managed’ or 'socially responsible' portfolios with exposure to equities, cash and bonds via ETFs.
-Although they comprise of passive funds, they are actively managed by the invest team - guided by their asset allocation views.
+Although they comprise of passive funds, they are actively managed by the investment team - guided by their asset allocation views.
 For the fully managed service, Nutmeg charges a fee of 0.75% up to £100,000 and 0.35% thereafter.
-This does not include the underlying charges for the ETFs, which are estimated to be around 0.22% or 0.31% if investing in socially responsible portfolios.
+This does not include the underlying charges for the ETFs, which are estimated to be around 0.19% or 0.23% if investing in socially responsible portfolios.
 There is a minimum initial investment of £500.

 Alternatively, the robo-adviser offers five ‘fixed-allocation’ portfolios, where there is no active intervention by the investment team.
 Here, Nutmeg charges a fee of 0.45% up to £100,000 invested, which then falls to 0.25%.
-Again, this does not include the underlying charges for the ETFs, which are estimated around 0.21%.
+Again, this does not include the underlying charges for the ETFs, which are estimated around 0.20%.

 Wealthify also uses ETFs to gain exposure to different markets, including equities, bonds and commodities.
 It has a total of 10 managed portfolios, five of which are aimed towards ethical investors and each are monitored on an ongoing basis.
 Wealthify charges a flat fee of 0.60%, irrespective of how much you invest.
 It estimates that the average cost of an ETF in the portfolio is 0.16% or 0.70% if investing in ethical portfolios.
-Wealthify's minimum investment is just £1 and there is no charge for opening or closing an account.
-Wealthify has an offer where you can earn £50 - £800 cashback when you open or transfer a Stocks & Shares ISA, Junior ISA, Pension or General Investment Account.
-New customers only.
-Terms and conditions apply, capital at risk.
-Read our Wealthify review for more information.
-Read our Wealthify review for more information.

 Check out our robo-adviser best buy table.